- Syracuse Portrait Photography and Family Photography

 Senior portraits are usually taken the summer before your senior year.
 If you want to be in the yearbook, most schools require that your photo be taken before school starts or very early in September.
-I usually begin shooting senior portraits in May and continue through June, July, August, and September.
+We begin shooting senior portraits in May and continue through June, July, August, and September.
 Don’t wait too long to schedule!
-I get very busy by August, so I recommend coming in June or July.
+We get very busy by August, so we recommend coming in June or July.
 If you must wait and have pictures taken later, we can also take you at any time of the year.
 Just remember, you may not be in the yearbook if you wait.

 How do I get an appointment?

-Call me at 414-9930 or contact me through the website to schedule your appointment.
-Before you call, please look over my price list and decide what kind of sitting you want to have.
-I have plenty of appointment times in the summer, but they fill up VERY quickly, so call early.
-If you call on August 1, it is very likely that I will not have any appointment times left before school starts!
+Call us at 414-9930 to schedule your appointment.
+Before you call, please look over our price list and decide what kind of sitting you want to have.
+We have plenty of appointment times in the summer, but they fill up VERY quickly, so call early.
+If you call on August 1, it is very likely that we will not have any appointment times left before school starts!
 So it is important to get scheduled EARLY.